carolineconte/carolineconte/README.md

 ### Hi 👋🏻 <br> My name is Caroline Conte :)
 🔭 I'm a full-stack development student and this is my journey in this incredible universe!

-I'm Brazilian 🇧🇷 and I currently live in Italy 🇮🇹

 ![Caroline GitHub stats](https://github-readme-stats.vercel.app/api?username=carolineconte&show_icons=true&theme=panda)